skywind3000/markpress/README.md

----
-output: word_document
----
-# MarkPress

-Publish MarkDown documents to WordPress in command line.

 ## Preface

-MarkPress is a command line tool to publish markdown posts to your WordPress blog.
+MarkPress is a command line tool to create and publish markdown post for WordPress.

 ## Features

 - Syntax highlighting for fenced code block.
 - Meta header in markdown to describe title / categories / tags.
-- Using inline GraphViz scripts to generate graphics.
+- Supports GraphViz scripts to render graphics.
 - Supports Proxy (HTTP/SOCKS4/SOCKS5).

 ## Installation